mjstraughan/CubingHistory/docs/3x3/Steps/ZBLL-HPLL.md

 #### Zborowski

-Zborowski stated on his website for ZBLS for readers of the site to use Helmstetter's algorithms that were developed for the Petrus method.[<sup>3</sup>][3] Zborowski stated "The conception of [solving the last layer in one step] is not new!
+Zborowski stated on his website for ZBLS for readers of the site to use Helmstetter's algorithms that were developed for the Petrus method [6].
+Zborowski stated "The conception of [solving the last layer in one step] is not new!
 Bernard Helmstetter has created this for Lars Petrus a few years ago.
 This is the Helmstetter index called 'Lars method steps 5, 6, and 7 simultaneously."
 Zborowski then links to Helmstetter's website and algorithms.

 ![](img/ZBLL/ZCredit.png)

 #### Bruchem

-In the early 2000s, Helmstetter's algorithms were added to speedcubing.com, a site owned by Ron van Bruchem.[<sup>4</sup>][4]
+In the early 2000s, Helmstetter's algorithms were added to speedcubing.com, a site owned by Ron van Bruchem [7].

 ![](img/ZBLL/BCredit.png)